The House Next Door

-The Conversations: Terrence Malick, Part 2: The Tree of Life
+The Conversations: Terrence Malick Part II: The Tree of Life

 Jason Bellamy: Terrence Malick's fifth film hadn't crawled beyond Cannes, New York or Los Angeles before speculation intensified about the director's future projects.
 It's a natural reaction, I suppose, given that Malick once went 20 years between pictures; as important as it is to have Malick in our present, his fans also want reassurance that he'll be back again—eventually if not immediately, later if not soon enough.
 According to reports, Malick's fans can rest easy: leftover footage from this film is planned for a documentary, and principal photography has wrapped on what is now being referred to as a Ben Affleck-Rachel McAdams project, even though Malick's tendencies in the editing room could reduce those headliners to bit players by the time the film premieres.
 Malick will turn 68 this November, but barring any health problems it seems safe to assume we haven't seen the last of him.
 And yet The Tree of Life feels like a swansong.